Skip to content

 End of Federal HVAC Tax Credit (Section 25C)

-The Residential Energy Efficient Home Improvement Tax Credit (Section 25C) which many homeowners use for HVAC improvements like heat pumps, efficient furnaces, insulation, and windows is being sunset earlier than expected.
+The Residential Energy Efficient Home Improvement Tax Credit (Section 25C) - which many homeowners used for HVAC improvements like heat pumps, efficient furnaces, insulation, and windows - was sunset earlier than expected.

-This credit currently covers 30% of the cost of qualifying home upgrades (with caps up to $3,200 per year).
+This credit covered 30% of the cost of qualifying home upgrades (with caps up to $3,200 per year).
 Under the Inflation Reduction Act (IRA) of 2022, 25C was originally available through 2032.
 The new bill cuts that timeline: any improvements placed in service after December 31, 2025 won't qualify for the federal 25C credit.
-In practical terms, homeowners have until the end of 2025 to install eligible HVAC upgrades (such as high-efficiency heat pumps) if they want to claim up to the $2,000 heat pump tax credit portion.

-TL;DR: The 25C Federal tax credit, most commonly used for heat pumps and heat pump water heaters, will be gone at the end of 2025.
+The 25C Federal tax credit, most commonly used for heat pumps and heat pump water heaters, is gone after 2025.

 H.R.1 119th Congress text terminating tax credits